maplant/my-website/articles/2024-12-13-Scheme-to-the-Spec-Part-I:-Concurrent-Cycle-Collection.md

 Why a `RwLock` and not a `Mutex`? `RwLocks` are not always ideal as a lock, so we need a particularly good justification for choosing them.
-Since read and write locks are given access in a FIFO queue and neither has a higher priority than the other, acquiring a write lock can take a disproportionate amount of times.
+Since read and write locks are given access in a FIFO queue and neither has a higher priority than the other, acquiring a write lock can take a disproportionate amount of time.
 But, let's consider the language we are implementing: a functional language with relatively few concurrent writes.

-In scheme, writes occur most often when adding a variable to a lexical environment, and by and large that happens synchronously.
-For example, the following snippet:
+In Scheme, writes occur most often when adding a variable to a lexical environment, and by and large that happens synchronously.
+For example, in the following snippet

 ```scheme
 (define pi 3.1415)
 (define e  2.7182)
 ```

-Write locks are acquired on the environment sequentially, and thus the process does not need to await.
+write locks are acquired on the environment sequentially, and thus the process does not need to wait.

 `RwLocks` would be a poor choice for Scheme code with multiple threads all reading and writing to a global variable.
-This pattern is just not very common in functional programming, where message passing is vastly preferred.
+This pattern is just not very common in functional programming where message passing is vastly preferred.

 Now that we have an idea as to how our smart pointer should behave, we can begin our implementation.

-### 1.1 Scaffolding and allocation <a name="scaffolding-and-allocation"></a>
+### 1.1.
+Scaffolding and allocation <a name="scaffolding-and-allocation"></a>

 Our Gc type will be composed of three separate types: